-• Adhipa Tri Setyawan Alim Electrical Engineering, Faculty of Engineering, University of Indonesia, Indonesia
+• Adhipa Tri Setyawan Alim Department of Electrical Engineering, Faculty of Engineering, Universitas Indonesia, Indonesia

-• Budi Sudiarto Electrical Engineering, Faculty of Engineering, University of Indonesia, Indonesia
+• Budi Sudiarto Department of Electrical Engineering, Faculty of Engineering, Universitas Indonesia, Indonesia

 Abstract